nathan-barry/nathan.rs/content/posts/go-micrograd.md

 What is going on above?
 We have a list of inputs, $[x_1, x_2, ... , x_n]$, and each input has the corresponding weight $w_i$.
 All that a neuron does is take the *weighted sum* of the inputs (with an added scalar bias) and pass it through an activation function.
 An activation function is just a nonlinear function that is required to get interesting results.
 Multiple layers without activation functions can be collapsed into one layer.

-With a neural network with one neuron, our network will just simply be the input multiplied by a weight (some simple problems don't require an activation function because they can properly be represented by just one layer.
-For more, look into the XOR Perceptron problem).
+With a neural network with one neuron, our network will just simply be the input multiplied by a weight.

 $$wx = y$$

-Normally we initialize the weight to a random value from the normal distribution.
-Let's say $w=0.4$.
+Normally we initialize the weight to a random value.
+Let's say we sample from the normal distribution and happen to get $w=0.4$.
 We need a loss function that tells the model how incorrect its current prediction is.
 If we had $x=2$ and plugged it in, we would get $y_{pred} = 0.8$ while the correct output is $y=4$.

 For problems like this, we typically use mean squared error loss: